 Opened in a small strip center on Alameda in 2014, Blue Dahlia features vintage-inspired swimsuits and rompers as well as office-appropriate separates.
 The Blue Dahlia ladies are not afraid to dip into music festival/hippie-chic: You know the look – lacey tops, ruffled shorty-shorts and billowy shifts, big sunglasses and floppy hats.
 “South Texas has no winter,” said Martinez with a laugh, “and our styles reflect that.”

 The shop is friendly and comfortable for folks of all fashions, ages and sizes.
 After all, good shopping is about the experience as much as it is about the inventory.
 You can count on the staff to help you find the right jewelry, accessories, and clothing items for whatever vibe you hope to catch in prices that won’t make you gasp.

 Blue Crab, Padre Island

-Early Summer 2016, when Cheryl Gray moved her popular gift boutique from its moorings near the parking-lot packing Scuttlebutt’s restaurant to a larger space to the south, she took a cue from her neighbor Schlitterbahn Riverpark & Resort and embarked on a recycle-reuse adventure to get her store up and running as soon as possible.
+Early Summer 2016, when Cheryl Gray moved her popular gift boutique from its moorings near the parking-lot packing Scuttlebutt’s restaurant to a larger space to the south, she took a cue from her neighbor Waves Resort featuring Schlitterbahn Waterpark and embarked on a recycle-reuse adventure to get her store up and running as soon as possible.

 In the same spirit, Blue Crab carries a keenly curated selection of up-cycled furnishings embracing the same spunky spirit.
 You might find a charming old bar cart painted in aquamarine or navy blue or an old distressed window frame with a beautiful glitter mermaid on its pane.